yolandahjohnson/MechaCar_Statistical_Analysis/README.md

 I would use the two sample t-tests to test the hypothesis that the cost of the vehicles and its fuel efficiency are either similar or dissimilar.

 #### What data is needed to run the statistical test?
-The cost of the MechaCAr and the cost of the competition cars would be needed.
+The cost of the MechaCar and the cost of the competition cars would be needed.
 Also, the city and highway fuel efficiency for each vehicle will be needed.